amirdy/comment_analyzer/README.md

 ## Preprocessing

-I just used 1000000 samples for training(validating) and 400000 samples for testing.
+I just used 1000000 samples for training(validating) and 400000 samples for test set.

 - **Train set** : 780000 samples (The number of negative and positive samples is almost the same).
 - **Validation set** : 220000 samples.